 Use all the power of Datadog

-Datadog offers all the advanced functionalities you need to properly monitor your containerized infrastructure including flexible alerting, outlier and anomaly detection, dynamic aggregation using labels and tags, and correlation of metrics and events between systems.
+Datadog offers all the advanced functionalities you need for monitoring Kubernetes, including flexible alerting, outlier and anomaly detection, dynamic aggregation using labels and tags, and correlation of metrics and events between systems.

 Start monitoring your Kubernetes clusters